nicolas-risberg/public-repo/projects/_posts/2020-12-22-game-project-6.md

 #### <a id="popup">Popup Text Service</a>
-The floating damage number were part of a greater utility, called the `PopupTextService`.
-Apart from the damage numbers, it could also spawn fading description cards for when the player unlocked new skills, spawn warning text when the players resource ran out and give instructions such as *Press Space to Continue* during dialogue breaks.
+The floating damage numbers were part of a greater utility, called the `PopupTextService`.
+Apart from the damage numbers, it could also spawn fading description cards for when the player unlocked new skills, spawn warning text when the player's resource ran out and give instructions such as *Press Space to Continue* during dialogue breaks.

 <center>
     <div class="photoset-grid-custom">